knewyousir/webFEI-session-6a/readme.md

 ## Adding File Upload

+To review our api we will add file uploading to it.
 We will use the [File Upload](https://www.npmjs.com/package/express-fileupload) npm package for ExpressJS.

 We will use the File Upload npm package for Expressjs.